isottinella/grandma-bot/README.md

 Configurating and running the program is done so:

  - Create a virtual environment by running `virtualenv -p python3 env && . env/bin/activate`
- - Install the module by running `pip install -e grandma`
+ - Install the module by running `pip install .`

 ## Use